ContextLab/CDL-bibliography/README.md

 3. Commit the change (`git add *; git commit -a -m "<KEYNAME>a, <KEYNAME>b"`).
 Make sure to note any citation keys that were altered.
 4. Push the change (`git push`).

-# Using the bibtex file as a common bibliography for all LaTeX files
+# Using the bibtex file as a common bibliography for all *local* LaTeX files
 1. Check out this repository to your home directory
 2. Add the following lines to your `~/.bash_profile`:
 ```